LEARNAcademy/Instructor-Handbook/youtube-live-events.md

 ![Start Streaming](./assets/go_live2.png)

-7) When the you're done recording, don't forget to click "Stop" in YouTube Video
+7) When the you're done recording, don't forget to click "Stop" in YouTube Studio
 8) Now you will have access to the link to your video that you can share

 ## Monitoring the Stream